jnv/lists/README.md

 # Lists

-List of lists (of lists) curated on GitHub
+List of awesome and useful lists curated on GitHub, including non-technical ones.
+Contributions are welcome!

 ## Technical